fcbg-platforms/eeg-resp-audio-sleep/README.md

 > [!IMPORTANT]
 > Note the `-e` flag used for an editable install.
 As the configuration files are within
 > the package, this flag must be used for changes to take effect.
 It's also handy to
-> use this flag in-case you need to update the package from source, im which case a
+> use this flag in-case you need to update the package from source, in which case a
 > simple `git pull` will suffice.

 > [!IMPORTANT]